fractalwrench/portfolio/content/posts/playing-apk-golf-how-low-can-an-android-app-go.md

 #### Layout file (6262 bytes, 9% reduction)
 Let's try removing the layout file, and invoking the `TextView` directly.
-This tradeoff will reduce `resources.arsc` and res directory, but will increase the size of classes.dex, as we're now referencing `TextView` methods such as `setText` from the Android framework, rather than relying on XML layout inflation doing that for us.
+This tradeoff will reduce `resources.arsc` and res directory, but will increase the size of `classes.dex`, as we're now referencing `TextView` methods such as `setText` from the Android framework, rather than relying on XML layout inflation doing that for us.

 ```
 TextView textView = new TextView(this);